MattIzSpooky/JNI/README.md

 The Java Development Kit (JDK) provides a method called Java Native Interface (JNI) to bridge the gap between the bytecode running in the JVM and whatever native code you need to interact with.

+## What are we going to do?
+We are going to write a simple C++ library that uses JNI, import it into a Java application and call the native functions from that library within our Java program.
+Quite simple really, or is it?

 ## So.
 How does it work?

 First things first, the native code has to be loaded into the JVM as a shared library.